 INSEIN

 Many artists have been inside the walls of this prison.
-Some remarkable accounts have survived in different formats, from poems to paintings, while many others have disappeared with their authors.
+Some accounts have survived - poems, drawings, paintings.
+Many others have disappeared with their authors.

 The work stands as a tribute to all the artists lost to Insein Prison.